Student Financial Aid determines your offer from the information that you and your family supplied to the federal processor on the FAFSA.

 Enrolled in summer I or summer II

-- If you are planning to enroll in summer I or summer II, you must complete a summer financial aid application - available each spring semester in GoWMU.
+- If you are planning to enroll in Summer I or Summer II, you must complete a summer financial aid application - available each Spring semester on our Forms webpage.

 Undergraduate becoming a graduate student

 If you are planning to graduate from WMU and become a graduate student, you will need to notify the financial aid office in order to receive financial aid at the graduate level.
 You will no longer be eligible for federal, state and WMU grants.
 However, your annual loan limits will increase.

 Estimated cost of attendance

 The estimated cost of attendance is used solely for financial aid offers and includes tuition, fees, room, board, books, supplies, personal expenses, travel and loan fees and is estimated based upon averages for each category.
 These numbers are not reflective of actual or projected costs.
 Actual tuition, fees and University housing costs are published each year, generally after July 1, and are subject to approval by the WMU Board of Trustees approval.
 Factors considered are residency status, class level and admission status, planned enrollment and housing options of on-campus, off-campus or living with parents.